MahrRah/azure-observability/web-app-workshop/docs/design/recipe-aggregator-api.md

 ## Proposed Design / Suggested Approach

 Recipe aggregator RESTful API is implemented using ASP.NET Core API and deployed to App Service.
-Uploaded by user pictures are stored in Azure Blob Storage.
-Recipe data (recipe name, recipe content or recipe URL, picture URI from Azure Blob Storage) are stored as documents in a CosmosDB.
+Recipe data (recipe name, recipe content or recipe URL) are stored as documents in a CosmosDB.
 Web App should use Managed Identity instead of connection strings when accessing other Azure components.
 Authentication and authorization is implemented according to the [ASP.NET Core security recommendations](https://docs.microsoft.com/en-us/aspnet/core/security/?view=aspnetcore-6.0).

 The performance and scalability of the recipe aggregator API is not a concern at this point, thus there is no need to implement caching, however, [a distributed caching](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-6.0) can be added at a later stage.